 2) Determining Requirements.

-The first real step in constructing a development project is a pre-design phase or planning phase.
+The first real step in constructing a development project is the pre-design phase or planning phase.
 What its functions will be, how much it should cost, where it will be located, and any legal requirements it must follow.

 3) Forming a Development Team.